 My traditions have changed so much since my single days.
-Now that I am a respected mom I like to “Christmas” properly and not do a Christmas Eve countdown with shooters.
-The children as they get older make it even more fun.
-We are able to do the elf on the shelf challenge, get a Santa video going and write a letter to Santa (mom also joins in the letter writing).
+Now that I am a respected mom I like to “Christmas” properly.
+This means I don’t get to do a Christmas Eve countdown with shooters.
+As they get older, the children make it even more fun.
+We are able to do the elf on the shelf challenge, get a Santa video going and write a letter to Santa (mom also joins in the letter-writing).
 We may even throw in some flour footprints from Santa this year.

 The build-up to Christmas is the best.
 When we aren’t hanging around the pool with family, we are baking and braaing, playing card games and enjoying the South African summer.

 Christmas Eve has become an evening filled with snacks and a cheesy Christmas movie thrown in.

 - It’s a wonderful life,

 - Die Hard